adrianswish/adrianswish/README.md

 **App.** React 19.
 Next.js 15–16.
 TanStack Start / Router / Query when the house needs a real client spine instead of a page router.
 Vite.
 Expo when it has to be a phone.

 **Server & data.** Node.
 NestJS on the heavier APIs.
 Postgres.
 Prisma.
-Supabase where the house needs auth + storage without standing up a second company.
+Supabase or Neon where the house needs auth + storage without standing up a second company.

 **Hard surfaces.** WebGL (foil, packs, game).
 AudioWorklet + Icecast (live audio).
 OCPP 2.1 (charge).
 Playwright for the walk, not just the unit.

 **Ship.** pnpm.
 Turborepo on the monorepos.
-Vercel for the public URLs. npm for the one published CLI (`@aio-geo/cli`).
+Vercel or Cloudflare for the public URLs. npm for the one published CLI (`@aio-geo/cli`).
 GitHub Actions when the house has a test that must run on every push.

 I am not a ten-year staff engineer.
-I am a founder who writes the product end to end — schema, UI, the fail-closed path, the live URL — and I will not claim a stack I have not shipped.
+I am a founder who writes and builds the product end to end — schema, UI, the fail-closed path, the live URL — and I will not claim a stack I have not shipped.

 ---